- About Arctic® Apples

 - Arctic® Apples Story

-In the United States, three government agencies (two of which are reviewing Arctic® apples) are potentially responsible for reviewing the safety of foods produced through biotechnology before they can be placed in the market.
-In Canada, Arctic apples are being reviewed by the Canadian Food Inspection Agency (CFIA) and Health Canada, who are responsible for the regulation of biotechnology foods.
+In the United States, three government agencies (two of which have reviewed Arctic® apples) are potentially responsible for reviewing the safety of foods produced through biotechnology before they can be placed in the market.
+In Canada, Arctic apples were reviewed by the Canadian Food Inspection Agency (CFIA) and Health Canada, who are responsible for the regulation of biotechnology foods.

 The U.S. Department of Agriculture (USDA) is responsible for protecting U.S. agriculture from pests and diseases.
-We submitted a petition for deregulation of Arctic Goldens and Arctic Grannies to USDA in May 2010.
+We submitted a petition for deregulation of Arctic Golden and Arctic Granny apples to the USDA in May 2010.
 Specifically, we are required to demonstrate to the USDA that Arctic apple trees don’t pose a plant risk before we can earn “deregulated status.”

 USDA’s review process includes opportunities for the public to comment.
 The first of two public comment opportunities concluded on Sept.
 11, 2012, and the second opportunity concluded on Jan.
 30, 2014.
-A final decision on deregulation is expected early in 2015.
+On February 13, 2015 the USDA announced their decision to deregulate the first two Arctic varieties.

 The Food and Drug Administration (FDA) is responsible for the safety of food and animal feed.
 Although FDA approval of Arctic apples is not required, we are voluntarily consulting with that agency to demonstrate that Arctic apples are as allergen-free and toxin-free as are all other apples.
 On March 20, 2015, the FDA announced that their consultative review of Arctic apples had concluded, and stated that they "are as safe and nutritious as their conventional counterparts."